GenHPF: General Healthcare Predictive Framework with Multi-task Multi-source Learning: Experimental Settings and Design

-{\textbf{Baselines and implementation.}\quad} We use the following baseline models to evaluate the feasibility of \oursarc{} for our objective, namely schema-agnostic EHR embedding without medical domain knowledge.
-As there is no previous work, to our knowledge, that tackled exactly the same goal as ours, we modified well-known general-purpose EHR embedding frameworks.
-In addition, all models were provided with both $n_i^k$ and $v_i^k$ for a fair comparison with \oursarc. \begin{itemize}[leftmargin=5.5mm, topsep=0pt] \item SAnD*: This uses the conventional embedding, selected features $\mathcal{M}'_i$, and the flattened architecture, similar in spirit to SAnD~\cite{song2018attend}.
-Note that feature embeddings from all medical events $[\mathcal{M}_1, \ldots, \mathcal{M}_N]$ are directly fed to the sequence encoder $h$ instead of being pooled to obtain individual $\mb_i$. \item Rajkomar*: This uses the conventional embedding, entire features $\mathcal{M}_i$, and the hierarchical approach, similar in spirit to \cite{rajkomar2018scalable} except the CDM standardization.
-Note that feature embeddings from each $\mathcal{M}_i$ are fed to $f$ to obtain individual $\mb_i$, which is fed to $g$. \item DescEmb*: This uses the text-based embedding, selected features $\mathcal{M}'_i$, and the hierarchical approach, similar in spirit to DescEmb~\cite{hur2022unifying}. \end{itemize} For a fair comparison, $f$ and $g$ were both implemented with a randomly initialized 2-layer Transformer encoder, and $h$ a 4-layer Transformer encoder, making all models equivalent in terms of number of trainable parameters. ($d_v = 128$, $d_m = 128$, $d_p = 128$).
-Further implementation details including the list of selected features $\mathcal{M}'_i$ \footnote{For example, from the prescription event, we chose essential features such as drug name, drug volume, unit of measurement among all available features.} are described in our github repository ~\cite{githubrepo}.
+{\textbf{Baselines}} As there is no previous work, to our knowledge, that tackled exactly the same goal as ours, we modified well-known general-purpose EHR embedding frameworks.
+By comparing \oursarc{} with baselines, we systematically evaluate the components that can influence prediction performance in multi-source learning settings.
+We analyzed these frameworks based on two options: feature utilization (selective or utilizing all) and embedding method (code-based or text-based).
+In addition, all models were provided with both $n_i^k$ and $v_i^k$ for a fair comparison with \oursarc.

-{\textbf{Prediction tasks.}\quad} To evaluate our framework on a variety of healthcare predictive task types, we formulated a total of seven prediction tasks following \citet{mcdermott2021a} based on individual ICU stays.
-All evaluations are evaluated with the area under the precision recall curve (AUPRC).
-Each task is defined as follows:
+\begin{compactitem} \item SAnD: This uses the conventional embedding, selected features $\mathcal{M}'_i$, and the flattened architecture, similar in spirit to SAnD~\cite{song2018attend}.
+Note that feature embeddings from all medical events $[\mathcal{M}_1, \ldots, \mathcal{M}_N]$ are directly fed to the sequence encoder $h$ instead of being pooled to obtain individual $\mb_i$. \item Rajkomar: This uses the conventional embedding, entire features $\mathcal{M}_i$, and the hierarchical approach, similar in spirit to \cite{rajkomar2018scalable} except the CDM standardization.
+Note that the feature embeddings from each $\mathcal{M}_i$ are fed to $f$ to obtain individual $\mb_i$, which is then fed to $g$. \item DescEmb: This uses the text-based embedding, selected features $\mathcal{M}'_i$, and the hierarchical approach, similar in spirit to DescEmb~\cite{hur2022unifying}. \item AutoMap: This uses the same embedding method and features as Rajikomar~\cite{rajkomar2018scalable}.
+It trains $\mathcal{M}_i$ by automatically mapping medical codes using ontology-level alignment with an unsupervised learning method. \item Muse: This uses the same embedding method and features as Rajikomar~\cite{rajkomar2018scalable}.
+It trains $\mathcal{M}_i$ using skip-grams and aligns the embedding space between bilingual dictionaries.